API Gateway

 http://0v1p6q6.execute-api.localhost.localstack.cloud:4566/local/my/path2

 Note that the local stage ID is added in this example.
-Adding the stage ID is required for API Gateway V1 APIs, but optional for API Gateway V2 APIs (in case they include the wildcard $default stage).
+Adding the stage ID is required for API Gateway V1 APIs, but optional for API Gateway V2 APIs (in case a $default stage is created).
 For v2 APIs, the following URL should also work:

 http://0v1p6q6.execute-api.localhost.localstack.cloud:4566/my/path1